pagkly/Zed/Investopedia3/Series 3.md

 Series 3
 ## What Is the Series 3?

-The Series 3 is an exam, also known as the National Commodities Futures Examination, administered by the Financial Industry Regulatory Authority (FINRA) on behalf of the [National Futures Association (NFA)](https://www.investopedia.com/terms/n/nfa.asp).
-Candidates who pass the exam are eligible to register with the NFA and sell [commodity futures contracts](https://www.investopedia.com/terms/c/commodityfuturescontract.asp) and options on commodity futures contracts.
-The Series 3 is one of a number of exams for investment professionals administered by FINRA, including the [Series 7](https://www.investopedia.com/terms/s/series7.asp), General Securities Representative Exam, which is required for brokers who wish to sell corporate, government, or other types of securities.
+The Series 3 is an exam, also known as the National Commodities Futures Examination, administered by the Financial Industry Regulatory Authority (FINRA) on behalf of the [[National Futures Association (NFA)]](https://www.investopedia.com/terms/n/nfa.asp).
+Candidates who pass the exam are eligible to register with the NFA and sell [[commodity futures contracts]](https://www.investopedia.com/terms/c/commodityfuturescontract.asp) and options on commodity futures contracts.
+The Series 3 is one of a number of exams for investment professionals administered by FINRA, including the [[Series 7]](https://www.investopedia.com/terms/s/series7.asp), General Securities Representative Exam, which is required for brokers who wish to sell corporate, government, or other types of securities.

 ### Key Takeaways